-At Ryno, we welcome the new regulations that make our buildings, and our lives, safer.
-And we fully support any investigation that helps clarify the position for those in the construction industry and building owners.
+At RYNO, we welcome the new regulations that make our buildings, and our lives, safer.
+We fully support any investigation that helps clarify the position of those in the construction industry and building owners.
 For our part, we want to help make compliance as clear and easy as possible for our customers.
-We want to help you meet building regulations and to support your requirements under Regulation 38 and Approved Document B. In fact, we want to go further; instead of focussing on mitigating the fire risk associated with a differing array of materials, our focus is on designing materials that are non-combustible.
+We want to help you meet building regulations and support your requirements under Regulation 38 and Approved Document B. In fact, we want to go further; instead of focussing on mitigating the fire risk associated with a differing array of materials, our focus is on designing materials that are non-combustible.

 IGNO non-combustible products